shred -fzv -n 100 /dev/hda

 Here’s the breakup of the command shown above.
 We’re asking the shred command to forcefully (-f) overwrite the disk with zeros (-z) and display the output in a verbose (-v) manner.
 We’re asking shred to overwrite the disk with the these zeros a hundred times (-n 100) over.

 Checkout the shred command’s man page for more information on how to use it.
-There are a few other options shown there that you might find useful.
+There are a few other options explained in the man page that you might find useful.